Vol. 4 / Issue 04 / April 2026USD ($)

 Frequently asked about the 2026 landscape.

-What is the typical balance transfer fee in May 2026?+
+What is the typical balance transfer fee in 2026?+

 What is the current average post-intro APR on a balance transfer card?+

-Per the Federal Reserve G.19 Consumer Credit release, the average commercial bank credit card APR was 21.91% in the most recent quarterly compilation.
-Post-intro APRs on the 21-month tier range from 17.49% (excellent credit applicants) to 29.99% (the credit-line floor for approved 700 FICO applicants).
+Per the Federal Reserve G.19 Consumer Credit release, the average credit card APR across all accounts was 21.00% in Q1 2026 (21.52% for accounts assessed interest).
+Post-intro APRs on the long-runway tier range from 17.49% (excellent credit applicants) to 29.99% (the credit-line floor for approved 700 FICO applicants).
 The 18-month tier ranges 16.49% to 27.99%.
 The fair-credit tier ranges 18.99% to 29.99%.
 Always confirm the specific quoted APR before applying.

-Did the 5/24 rule change in 2026?+
+Does the Chase 5/24 rule still apply in 2026?+

 The empirical pattern across the past 5 years has been intro lengths and fee structures broadly stable through the year, with small fluctuations of 1 to 3 months on intro length and 0.5% on fee percentages.
 Waiting rarely produces a meaningfully better offer.
 The cost of waiting is the interest accruing on your existing high-APR balance each month.
 At a typical 22% APR, every month of delay on a $10,000 balance costs roughly $183 of interest.
 The structural case is to act as soon as the math works for your balance and credit profile.